pbasov/kof/README.md

 kubectl get svc -n ingress-nginx ingress-nginx-controller
 ```

+Create secrets for grafana and vmauth according to the names provided in helm values.

 With your preffered DNS hosting, set your ingress domains to resolve to that IP/DNS name, that's how the traffic will flow to/from regional cluster.
 To simplify this process it is posssible to enable [external-dns](https://kubernetes-sigs.github.io/external-dns/) helm chart deployment in values.